scambier/tic80-typescript/README.md

 Some tips to ease development:

-- .ts files will be compiled in an indeterminate order.
-Take that into account if you need to run initialization code.
 - You can always use [TypeScript's triple-slash directives](https://www.typescriptlang.org/docs/handbook/triple-slash-directives.html) and [namespaces](https://www.typescriptlang.org/docs/handbook/namespaces.html) to manage dependencies order.
 - Don't compress the output file unless necessary; it will be harder to locate and fix runtime errors.